 Horrible I know!

 Unfortunately I am not the only one that snores!

 Research has estimated that at least 45% of the adult population snore at least occasionally.

 So if you or your partner snore, you are not alone.

-The good news though is that whether you are a chronic snorer or just someone who snores occasionally, there are a few things that you can do or use to stop snoring naturally starting tonight.
+The good news though is that whether you are a chronic snorer or just someone who snores occasionally, there are a few anti-snoring treatments that you can use to stop snoring naturally starting tonight.

 But What Is Snoring Really?